by Olivia Brennan.

-Whether it’s an article, competition submission or your spec script, you need to prioritise what aspect of your project needs your attention first.
-A few things to consider while doing this are; if it’s paid work (such as an article, blog post etc.) then that should come first as you’re reporting to somebody else, if it’s a set deadline for a competition then that should come next (because it’s a set deadline), and finally your own projects (if needs be set a flexible deadline).
+Whether it’s an article, competition submission or your spec script, you need to prioritize what aspect of your project needs your attention first.
+A few things to consider while doing this are; if it’s paid work (such as an article, blog post, etc.) then that should come first as you’re reporting to somebody else, if it’s a set deadline for a competition then that should come next (because it’s a set deadline), and finally your own projects (if needs be to set a flexible deadline).

 Often writers can be so bogged down in what they must do, that the pressure stops them from starting any of it.

-Here’s a few tips on how to beat those writing expectations!
+Here are a few tips on how to beat those writing expectations!

 3) THERE’S ALWAYS TIME

 You’re too busy, have too much work, not enough time and/or all the above.
 Sometimes, life just happens and all your expectations can go out the window which not only causes you stress but may mean you miss out on a great writing opportunity.
 So, the best way to avoid this from happening or at least feeling better prepared to handle unforeseen circumstances is to always make time.

 What all writers need to remember is that sometimes, we all have one of those days where the words aren’t coming.
 If you can’t afford to tear yourself away from the laptop due to time constraints then I would suggest a ‘writing burst.’
 Set yourself a manageable bite-size task of 300 words towards your article, novel or script before taking a break.

 So, don’t get lost on your writing journey; give yourself the best chance to meet any opportunity that comes your way by being prepared!

 Olivia Brennan is a 28-year-old screenwriter & blogger.
 You can find more of her articles covering industry interviews, writing craft & filmmaking tips over at her blog Into The Script, and you can follow Liv on Twitter – @LivSFB